Donate Now

 Elizabeth Baldoni joined our staff in September 2019.
 She currently serves as our Operations Manager.
 A Duquesne University graduate, Liz spent many years as an English teacher in a nearby urban district.
 In her role at Foster Love Project, Liz oversees a myriad of aspects in helping our programs run smoothly.
 She ensures we always have waiting inventory of goods, oversees community partnership drives and often goes to schools to talk with kids about how they can support kids in foster care.
 With a passion for literacy, you can expect Liz to remind you to take plenty of books before you leave the center!
 Ask her anything, if she doesn’t know the answer, she will do her best to find out!
 You can reach her here.

-Kris Snow
+Kristi Snow

 Heather Zambito